yeskaydee/web_crawler/README.md

 .nvmrc is for setting the node version

-`nvm init ` for generating the json file(package.json), i am going to use .gitignore to ignore all the packages that might be installed while building this, so use `nvm install` , package.json is going to handle it all
+`npm init ` for generating the json file(package.json), i am going to use .gitignore to ignore all the packages that might be installed while building this, </br> so use `npm install` , package.json is going to handle it all
 `npm install --save-dev jest` for developer only adding node_modules to .gitignore as specified before `touch .gitignore`